martinlovell/docker-omeka-s/README.md

 ```

 ## API Key
 There is an API key created during the first `docker compose up`.
 View the output to get the key and credential.
+(There is no way to get it after the initial `docker compose up`.)

 ## Initial User and password
 The initial admin user is configured in [docker-compose.yml](docker-compose.yml).